siamweb/omise.js/README.md

 ### setPublicKey(key)

-Setup your public key to authenticate against Omise API.
+Setup your public key to authenticate with Omise API.

 **Arguments:**